jordicenzano/rtmploadtestdocker/README.md

 auto1080p60@4M: Video 1920x1080 at 60fps, H264 4Mbps + 1KHz sine audio AAC at 96Kbps
 ```
 #Push container to any container repository
 - To push to DockerHub (https://docs.docker.com/userguide/dockerrepos/)

 #Use this container from the "Cloud"
 - To install a container from DockerHub to EC2 (http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html)
+- Run the container in the EC2 server with `startcontainer.sh IMAGE_ID [dest url] [file to stream] [show logs]`